 However, if it is imperative you leave a class a few minutes early, please let the teacher know at the start of the class (as you log in).
 They will advise you of a good time during the class to leave that is least disruptive to the class and most safe for you to end your practice.

-In the first few classes you attend, the teacher will observe how you respond to the instructions and keep an eye on you.
+When we commence assists – in the first few classes you attend, the teacher will observe how you respond to the instructions and keep an eye on you.
 If you are doing anything really dangerous, they will come and correct you.

 As we become more familiar with your body and how you respond to instructions, we will begin to gently adjust postural alignment, to help you understand what the verbal instructions mean and where to position your body.